 This procedure is called chairside bleaching

 and usually requires only one office visit.
 The dentist will apply either a protective gel to your gums or a rubber shield to protect your gums.
 Bleach is then applied to the teeth.
-A special light or laser might be used to enhance the action of the whitening agent.

 Read the ADA's Statement on the Safety and Effectiveness of Tooth Whitening Products.

 Peroxide-containing whiteners actually bleach the tooth enamel.
 They typically come in a gel and are placed in a tray that fits on your teeth.
 You may also use a whitening strip that sticks to your teeth.
 The concentration of the bleaching agent is lower than what your dentist would use in the office.

 Are There Any Side Effects from Teeth Whitening?

 Some people who use teeth whiteners may experience tooth sensitivity